DinoChiesa/Apigee-Crowdtwist-Mediation/README.md

 ## What it Does

 [Crowdtwist](https://developers.crowdtwist.com/hmac-authentication/) requires
 registration to see the API documentation.
 But the basic idea is:

-0. Obtain a publickey+secretkey pair from Crowdtwist.
+1. At development time, Obtain a {publickey, secretkey} pair from Crowdtwist.

-1. Create a string-to-sign like this:
+2. At runtime, Create a string-to-sign like this:
    ```
    StringToSign =
    HTTP-Verb + "\n" +
    Base16(Content-MD5) + "\n" +
    Content-Type + "\n" +